MahdiA98/memory-game/README.md

 * Easy
 * Medium
 * Hard

-Essentially, the difficulty lies in the total number of words, found inside the external files, with the harder tiers containing more in comparison to the lower.
+Essentially, the difficulty lies in the total number of words found inside the external files, with the harder tiers containing more words in comparison to the lower.

+## How to use
+On startup, user is presented with menu, prompting them to select their choice of difficulty.
+Once selected, the game will start and will present the game table.
+These will hide the words, using placeholders in the form of [xxxxxxxxxxx].

+The program will then ask the user to make two inputs; the two words they would like to reveal.

+If the two words are matching, they will remain revealed.
+Else, the program will hide the words again.
+In both instances, an appropriate message will be displayed, indicating whether they got it write or wrong.

+Input validations are also present throughout to ensure robustness and code sustainability.